Meridian: Kiss of the Beast: Cast

+Production

+Meridian had a budget of less than $2 million dollars and filming took place at the Castello di Giovi outside Rome.
+Band has stated that he found the movie's "erotic love story" appealing and that although it did have a theme of "Beauty and the Beast", this was not intentionally done.
+The costume for the film's beast was made of human hair, which Band stated was done because it looked better on film.

 Release

 Meridian was released to video in the United States on April 13, 1990.
-It has received several DVD releases and in 2016 Full Moon released a re-mastered version of the film, which they re-titled The Ravaging.
+It has received several DVD releases and in 2016 Full Moon released a re-mastered version of the film.

 The film's soundtrack was released in 1992 through Moonstone Records.
 Allmusic gave the soundtrack two stars, as they felt that it was not among Pino Donaggio's best work.

 Reception

 Matt Serafini heavily criticized the film in a 2010 review for Dread Central, commenting that while he had previously listed the movie as one of his favorites, Meridian did not hold up under further viewings, as it was "as poorly written and sloppily made as anything in their recent output".
-Allmovie panned the movie and gave it 1 1/2 stars.
+Bryan Senn also criticized the film in his book The Werewolf Filmography, negatively referencing the pacing and acting.
+Hal Erickson of Allmovie panned the film, giving it 1 and 1/2 stars.

+Julian White reviewed the 2016 release for Starbust, noting that although the film had its flaws, "it also has considerable allure and, for most of the time, casts quite a spell."